stanislaw/Yadic/Readme.md

 Yadic is a command-line dictionary for online translation powered by [Yandex.Dictionary](https://tech.yandex.com/dictionary/).

 __July 15, 2015__ Yadic's 0.1 version was written in two days as my exercise in learning Haskell.
 I know that true Haskell hackers would hate the way I wrote it (imperative, dirty etc) so I hope to eventually improve it a lot.
+Meanwhile I would highly appreciate having advice from experienced Haskell programmers.

 ## Usage